vpavlenko/web-2024-template/README.md

 ## Replit Agent

 Then, try Replit Agent.
 It doesn't have a free trial.
 Ask me privately for credentials.

+## Claude Artifacts

+https://madewithclaude.com/ - you may browse this gallery and remix something.

 # A simple html app